SeekPlush-linux/discord-tag-rotator/README.md

 Before running the script, you **must** edit the config file first for the script to function properly.

 The most important parts you'll need to edit are the `tags` and `token` variables.
 I'll explain each variable in the config here:
-- `tags`: A dictionary with server tags the script will rotate through, and their corresponding ID.
+- `tags` — A dictionary with server tags the script will rotate through, and their corresponding ID.

   To get the ID of a server tag, you'll need to do the following:
   1. Go to your Discord settings > Profiles.